 Columnar type buttress dams:

-These dams are supported by a number of slanted columns rather than buttresses and consist of a continuous flat slab of reinforced concrete.
+These dams are supported by several slanted columns rather than buttresses and consist of a continuous flat slab of reinforced concrete.

 A two-directional system of struts stiffens and reinforces the columns.